freedomotic/fd-developer-manual/docs/source/plugins/autodiscovering.rst

 | object.address    | 1234                | (OPTIONAL) The address string (it's protocol dependent)                                                                                                           |
 +-------------------+---------------------+-------------------------------------------------------------------------------------------------------------------------------------------------------------------+

-**NOTE: omitting object.class and object.name properties makes the ProtocolRead event to be discarded if no such thing exists.
-If the thing exists the state change described in the event is applied.**
+.. note:: Omitting object.class and object.name properties makes the ProtocolRead event to be discarded if no such thing exists.
+If the thing exists the state change described in the event is applied.